Dominick Evans: Activism

 Evans has been advocating for the disability community since youth.
 They have been heavily involved in the movement for better portrayals of transgender people and disability in film and other media, as well as the marriage equality movement for both LGBTQ and disabled people.
-They were invited to attend the White House's first forum on disability and LGBT issues in June 2014.
+They were invited to attend the White House's first forum on disability and LGBTQ issues in June 2014.

 While in college, Evans studied disability in film, television, and other media.
 They were disturbed by what they felt was a huge lack of inclusion for disabled actors and filmmakers in the industry.
 They have made it a tenet of activism, speaking on the topic regularly, including at Lights, Camera, Access!
 2.0 at New York University and John Jay College in July 2015 and mentoring disabled media, film, and communication students at the White House in November 2016 via the video robot ALF.
 Dominick is one of the few people to have the privilege of controlling a robot at the White House from across the country.